rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 A multi-person household in which the head is a stable worker and all other household members share a family-based relationship.
 Following data wrangling, 85,848 observations remain for analysis.

 **Mixed Renter Household**
-A multi-person household in which the head is a stable worker, living with family members who share a family-based relationship with the head (not required to be workers), and at least one non-family roommate who is also a stable worker.
+A multi-person household in which the head is a stable worker, living with both family members who share a family-based relationship with the head (not required to be workers) and at least one non-family roommate who is also a stable worker.
 Following data wrangling, 3,454 observations remain for analysis.

 ### Analytical Framework & Groupings

 To facilitate exploratory data analysis (EDA) and modeling, the four original household types were combined into three distinct analytical groups.

+  > **Note:** Mixed renter households contribute observations to both analytical groups depending on the individual's household role: family members are included in Group Two, while stable working roommates are included in Group One.

 **Group_One**

-Group One represents an individual-level analysis focusing on nonfamily living arrangements.
+Group One represents an individual-level analytical framework focusing on nonfamily living arrangements.
 This group combines individuals from single renter households, roommate renter households, and roommates living in mixed renter households.
 Following the data wrangling and merging process, Group One retains a sample of 32,604 observations for descriptive and predictive analysis.

 **Group_Two**

-Group Two represents a household-level analysis focusing on family living arrangements.
+Group Two represents a household-level analytical framework focusing on family living arrangements.
 This group combines individuals from family renter households and families living in mixed renter households.
 Following the data wrangling and merging process, Group Two retains a sample of 87,901 observations for descriptive and predictive analysis.

 **Group_Three**